Which city is cheaper, Madrid or Seoul?

 With a huge network, the transit system in Madrid can get you around easily.
 The system includes the Madrid Metro, buses, and a light rail system.

-Seoul is a very walkable city.
+Seoul is a very walkable destination.
 Many neighborhoods are fun to explore on foot but do take note that parts of the city are very hilly and the weather can be bitter cold during the winter months.

 In either Seoul or Madrid, you'll find plenty of activities to fill your time.
 Most visitors tend to spend more time in Seoul than Madrid because of the overall number of sights and activities.
+Usually, 3-7 days is a good amount of time for Seoul, and 2-5 days is enough time in Madrid.

 Seoul is a bustling city that offers something for everyone.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

-In Madrid, many people enjoy the live music and food that this diverse big city offers.
+In Madrid, many people enjoy the live music and food that this authentic big city offers.
 This city offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.

 Seoul is a great place to explore.
 With so much to do, a weekend is probably not enough time to see everything.
 Your budget might influence how long you stay.